owcer/code-api/README.md

 checkValid(entityId)

 /**
- * Let a player change a block at a specific co-ordinate.
+ * Let a player change a block at a specific coordinate.
 Useful when client option canChange is false.
  * Overrides blockRect and blockType settings, so also useful when you have disallowed changing of a block type with setCantChangeBlockType.
- * Using this on 1000s of blocks will cause lag - if that is needed, find a way to use setCanChangeBlockType.
+ * Using this on 1000s of blocks will cause lag - if that is needed, use setCanChangeBlockRect.
  *
  * @param {PlayerId} playerId
  * @param {number} x